athomaidis/CoolBooks/README.md

 # CoolBooks
 Final team project for the .Net System Development program at Lexicon
 Contributors: Peter Engelbertsson, Avtar Singh, Anastasios Thomaidis

+The project was created using C#, .Net MVC, Entity Framework, Javascript and CSS